 If you’re thinking about altering your existing toilet, you must measure the rough-in.
 It will determine the suitable toilet size for your bathroom.
 This step is particularly important if your bathroom is small.

 The non-electric models run on batteries so, it would be better if you keep some batteries in your pocket.
-The electric models would run on the domestic power output of 12 V to 110 V to move the extraction fan or heater.
+The electric models run on the domestic power output of 12 V to 110 V to move the extraction fan or heater.

 Go through the manufacturer’s instructions carefully to know how frequently you have to dispose of the by-product.
 If you don’t want to involve yourself in the cleaning, you may take the help of a professional.
 But yes, promptly emptying the compost tank is imperative to eliminate the odor and keep the system running efficiently.

-After assessing the essential features and functionality, you will be able to judge more realistically whether the product is worth the price it or not.
+After assessing the essential features and functionality, you will be able to judge more realistically whether the product is worth the price or not.
 There is no point in investing a fortune on an over-priced model where you’re getting similar qualities from another model at almost half its price.
 Have your requirements clear in your head and trust your gut.

 Portable vs. Composting

 Tank capacity is another crucial thing that you should consider.
-Depending on how many persons use the toilet, it can take weeks or even months to fill up the tank.
+Depending on how many people use the toilet, it can take weeks or even months to fill up the tank.
 However, if you are buying the toilet for your RV or boat, it’s a bit different.

 As a rule of thumb, you should buy a toilet that can last at least 5-7 weeks without emptying.
 Most toilets on our list have a capacity of over 5 gallons, which is more than enough.

 For people who want a dry toilet, ideal compost materials are sawdust and peat.
 You should also consider if the media is easily available for you.

 Now, let’s talk about smell.
-Basically, most units use special traps to prevent the smell from reaching out.
+Most units use special traps to prevent the smell from leaking out.
 However, it means that everybody would have to sit while urinating.